Trip Dates: July 15, 2025 & May 28, 2026

 Equipment Comments

-Both of our teams used single 70-meter ropes on the two routes.
+I’ve used single 70-meter ropes on both routes.
 Although a 50- or 60-meter rope would be adequate for either ascent, a 70-meter rope is needed if you intend to rappel back down; a 60-meter (or shorter) rope would not be long enough for rappelling either route.

-For protection, we used about ten quickdraws, as well as one extended sling to reduce rope drag on the traversing portion of Pitch 3.
+For protection, you will need about ten quickdraws for both routes.
+An extended sling is handy to reduce rope drag on the traversing portion of Pitch 3.

-Yoko, Blaine, and Mike wore conventional rock shoes on the climb, whereas I wore La Sportiva TX Guide approach shoes (reviewed here).
-In the end, we each found that our footwear provided adequate friction on the gritty meta-volcanic rock.
+Most climbers use conventional rock shoes on the climb, whereas I wore La Sportiva TX Guide approach shoes (reviewed here).
+In the end, I found that my footwear was fine on Fusarium but was inadequate for the small toe holds on upper Aspergillus.

 Route Maps & Profile